 |HOLD FOR ONE SECOND|

 Should you download the Bowers & Wilkins Headphones app?

 While a bit underwhelming compared to the competition, the Bowers & Wilkins Headphones app (iOS/Android) is still an important complementary piece to the PI7 earbuds.
 Once connected to the PI7, the app displays battery information for the case and earbuds, as well as options for various listening modes.

-You can toggle noise cancelling on or off and select auto noise cancelling, which adjusts the ANC intensity to your environment.
+You can toggle noise canceling on or off and select auto noise canceling, which adjusts the ANC intensity to your environment.
 There’s also a toggle for ambient passthrough mode and this inputs environmental noise at various volume levels depending on your preference.
 It’s good if you need to respond quickly to a conversation or hear an announcement at a train station.